senyosimpson/blog/blog/content/posts/grokking-grpc.md

 # What happened to REST?

 REST is the canonical standard for communications over the web.
 It has been battle-tested in production, extensive tooling exists for implementing RESTful services and most developers are comfortable with designing, building and maintaining RESTful services.
-Naturally the big question is what is so great about gRPC that we'd forego creating a RESTful service.
-The answer is fairly straightforward - performance.
-While there other benefits of using gRPC (HTTP/2, bidirectonal streaming), for the standard use case, performance is the central reason for using it.
+Naturally the big question is what is so great about gRPC that we'd forego creating a RESTful service?
+The answer is fairly straightforward: performance.
+While there other benefits of using gRPC such as the use of HTTP/2 or bidirectonal streaming, for the standard use case, performance is the central reason for using it.
 JSON is much slower to serialize/deserialize than protobufs.
 At scale, this can lead to a noticeable degradation in performance of the overall system.
 As protobufs are a binary format, they are much faster to serialize/deserialize - some articles saying there is an improvement of 5-6 times.

 # gRPC by example